pesekt1/vidly-client/README.md

 We need some data to show:

 Create fake http services to mock the backend - web server.
+Note that we are using ObjectId data type for MongoDB database.

 - fake genre service:
 ```javascript